 Skill Lab has three goals.
-The first goal is to build a community of the ScienceAtHome games’ players by providing them with a fun gaming platform and also giving them feedback in the shape of player profiles which can serve as performance assessment in other games (i.e. commercial off-the-shelf games) or share on the social networks.
-The second goal is to create a base of player profiles linked to the other games from ScienceAtHome, allowing better game optimization for future citizen science projects.
-The third goal is to create a database of different cognitive indicators for people with different age, gender, and ethnicity, thus allowing drawing differential assessment of cognitive normality, cognitive differentiation (e.g. developmental problems or gifted abilities), and cognitive decline (e.g. dementia.
+The first goal is to build a community of the ScienceAtHome games’ players by providing them with a fun gaming platform while giving them feedback in the shape of player profiles, which can serve as performance assessment in other games (i.e. commercial off-the-shelf games) or share on the social networks.
+The second goal is to create a base of player profiles linked to the other games from ScienceAtHome, allowing better game optimization for future Citizen Science projects.
+The third goal is to create a database of different cognitive indicators for people with different age, gender, and cultural background, thus allowing drawing perspectives on cognitive normality, cognitive differentiation (e.g. exceptional abilities), and cognitive decline (e.g. dementia.
 See for example ‘Sea hero quest’ ).

 It is not the first time this type of studies are made, for example, the game ‘Sea Hero Quest’ aims to explore and understand dementia based on the analysis of big data of players regarding their spatial navigation skills.
 Other games such as ‘Crayon Physics Deluxe’ aims for the creation of learning assessment tools for Newtonian physics, seeking not only to assess learning by means of video games but to understand how players and learners generate creative solutions to problems that cannot be tackled by using brute force.
 Additionally, other authors have explored the use of video games as means of cognitive evaluation batteries for understanding cognitive processes such as spatial and logic reasoning under a processual perspective.